 I am so glad that you landed here.
-I know if you did that means you have something really important on your mind… So I’m happy to share this news.
-This is the beginning of an amazing series called Parenting Children with Special Needs.
-That might sound a little scary or even intimidating, but really it’s all about getting you great information from people that are living it.
+If you did, that means you have something really important on your mind… So I’m happy to share this news.
+This is the beginning of a fantastic Parenting Children with Special Needs series.
+That might sound a little scary or even intimidating, but it’s all about getting you great information from people living it.
 Today I am sharing some of the early signs of Autism.

-You ponder this… Google it, read everything you can on it, and think about it a lot.
+You ponder this… Google it, read everything you can about it, and think a lot.
 Right?!
 Me too!

 Early Signs of Autism